liberte-Grant/Embedder/README.md

-# codespace
+# Embedder
-A dockerized LG codespace based on devcontainer
+A dockerized LG Embedder  based on devcontainer